Dealey Plaza: Grassy knoll

-The grassy knoll is a small, sloping hill inside the plaza that became of interest following the assassination of United States President John F. Kennedy.
+The grassy knoll is a small, sloping hill inside Dealey Plaza which became of interest following the assassination of United States President John F. Kennedy.
 The knoll was above Kennedy and to his right (west and north).

 This north grassy knoll is adjacent to the former Texas School Book Depository building along the Elm Street abutment side street to the northeast, Elm Street, and a sidewalk to the south, a parking lot to the north and east and a railroad bridge atop the triple underpass convergence of Commerce, Main and Elm streets to the west.

-The wooden picket fence atop the grassy knoll, and the Triple Underpass with the highway sign, which at the time of the assassination read "Fort Worth Turnpike Keep Right", as similarly seen in the Zapruder film.
+The wooden picket fence atop the grassy knoll, and the Triple Underpass with the highway sign, which at the time of the assassination read "Fort Worth Turnpike Keep Right", as seen in the Zapruder film.
 The knoll is where many conspiracy theorists believe another gunman stood.

 Located near the north grassy knoll on November 22, 1963, there were several witnesses, three large traffic signposts, four sidewalk lamp posts, the John Neely Bryan north pergola concrete structure including its two enclosed shelters, a tool shed, one concrete wall 3.3 ft high connected to each of the pergola shelters; ten tall, wide, low-hanging live oak trees; a 5 ft, wooden, cornered, stockade fenceline measured at approximately 169 ft long; six street curb sewer openings, their sewer manholes and their interconnecting large pipes; and several 2 to 6 ft tall bushes, trees and hedges.

 The term "grassy knoll" was first used to describe this area by reporter Albert Merriman Smith, known as Smitty, of UPI, who was riding in the press "pool car" following 150 to 200 yd behind Kennedy's car and had use of the car's radio-telephone.
 In his second dispatch from the car just 25 minutes after the shooting, he said, "Some of the Secret Service agents thought the gunfire was from an automatic weapon fired to the right rear of the president's car, probably from a grassy knoll to which police rushed."
 These words were then repeated on national television by CBS News anchor Walter Cronkite in his second CBS bulletin on the shooting.

 Smitty, who was the main UPI reporter covering the presidential motorcade and was seated in the front seat of the sixth car known as the White House Pool car or the wire car, (Note: The wire car was the sixth car in the procession and was 150 to 200 yards behind Kennedy's car, followed by a Secret Service car which was followed by Vice-President Johnson's car, then another Secret Service car, the last car in the presidential motorcade.
 The White House reporters vehicle was the first vehicle following the presidential motorcade.) used a radiotelephone to file his report with the UPI office when shots had been fired at President Kennedy.
 Smith popularized the term "grassy knoll" and received the 1964 Pulitzer Prize for his reporting.